sivanaikk/iudx-developer-docs/docs/Deployment/Docker Swarm-Based Deployment/Deployment Overview.md

 # Deployment Overview

 IUDX platform can be deployed in Docker Swarm using the scripts and Swarm code present in this directory and sub-directories.
 Each component is deployed as a single instance in Swarm.
 The components can be scaled manually.
-IUDX platform exposes endpoints through two ports - one for HTTPS traffic which it passes to Nginx and Nginx routes to the appropriate service; one for Rabbitmq management and AMQPS streaming.
+IUDX platform exposes endpoints through two ports - one for HTTPS traffic which it passes to Nginx and Nginx routes to the appropriate service; another for Rabbitmq management and AMQPS streaming.
 The whole system is monitored using a monitoring stack module - Prometheus for metrics, promtail and Loki for logs, and Grafana for visualization and alerting.
 The overall architecture of Swarm deployment is summarized in the figure below.

 ![Architecture](../../../resources/auth/Overview-Deloyment-IUDX-Swarm.png)<br/>